zenodallavalle/italy-geopop/docs/source/index.rst

 -----------------

-**Italy-geopop** is a python library that provides instant access to **italian geographic and demographic data**.
+**Italy-geopop** is a python library that provides instant access to **italian geospatial and population data**.

-It combines the excellent geographic data provided by `openpolis/geojson-italy <https://github.com/openpolis/geojson-italy>`_ with the demographics data from the italian istitute of statistics `ISTAT <https://www.istat.it/en/>`_.
+It combines the excellent geospatial data provided by `openpolis/geojson-italy <https://github.com/openpolis/geojson-italy>`_ with population data provided by the italian istitute of statistics `ISTAT <https://www.istat.it/en/>`_.

 .. important::